SQL Server Monitoring – Installation

 The default value with an empty configuration string is that data for all services are loaded.

-1) In the Edit parameters form you must fill in the values matching your installation.
+1) In the Edit parameters form fill in the values matching your installation.

 2) Specify the credentials to be used when connecting to the database.